 Not only does it help to spread the awareness of sustainability, but it also empowers our youth to think about the future.

-Still, we can’t help but hope for more.
+Still, I can’t help but hope for more.
 We can only do so much as individuals and require the help of the government to install the proper facilities such as recycling centres.

 What about you?
 What are your thoughts on sustainability in Malaysia?